 A walking school bus(external link) is a safe and healthy way to get the children to school.
 It also helps you get to know the children and parents in the neighbourhood.
 You can apply for a subsidy to help cover costs for an end of term gathering for your neighbours that take part in the walking school bus.

 If you want a make a difference as well as getting to know your neighbours you may be interested in organising a neighbourhood clean-up.

 - Identify areas in your neighbourhood that need a clean-up.
-If you live near the beach or a river you may want to select a section of that.
+For example, the beach or river if you live close by

 Monster street garage sale